A Way Out (video game)

-A Way Out is an action-adventure video game developed by Hazelight Studios and published by Electronic Arts.
+A Way Out is a 2018 cooperative action-adventure video game developed by Hazelight Studios and published by Electronic Arts.
 It is the second video game to be directed by Josef Fares after Brothers: A Tale of Two Sons.
-A Way Out does not have a single-player option; it is playable on local or online split screen co-op between two players.
-The game was released for PlayStation 4, Windows, and Xbox One on March 23, 2018, selling over a million copies in two weeks.
+The game does not have a single-player option; it is playable on local or online split screen co-op between two players.

+A Way Out was released for PlayStation 4, Windows, and Xbox One on March 23, 2018.
+The game received positive reviews from critics and sold over 9 million units by June 2024.

 Gameplay

-A Way Out is an action-adventure game played from a third-person perspective.
+A Way Out is a cooperative action-adventure game played from a third-person perspective.
 It is specifically designed for split-screen cooperative multiplayer, which means that it must be played with another player through either local or online play while both players' screens are displayed next to each other.
 In the game, players control Leo and Vincent, two convicted prisoners who must break out of prison and stay on the run from authorities.
 As the story of both protagonists is told simultaneously, their progress may not be synchronized, which may result in one player being able to control their character, while another is watching a cutscene.
 Players need to cooperate with each other in order to progress, and each situation can be approached differently, with both characters taking different roles.
 For instance, during an early segment of the game, the player controlling Vincent needs to distract a nurse and guard, so the player controlling Leo can find a chisel needed to aid their escape.
 These roles are not fixed, so Leo and Vincent can swap their roles in another playthrough.
 Players can interact with many non-playable characters, and there are dialogue options for players to choose.

 The game offers a "play free online" model such that players will be able to join online sessions (hosted by the player's friends) whether or not the joining player owns the actual game.

 A Way Out includes several minigames such as an arcade video game titled as Grenade Brothers, arm wrestling, banjo and piano duet, baseball, basketball, bottle shooting, Connect Four, darts, horseshoes, spearfishing, wheelchair wheelies; and exercises such as chin-ups, dips, push-ups, sit-ups and bench presses.